xcat2/confluent-docs/docs/osdeploysecurity.md

 # Content in /var/lib/confluent/private/

 The confluent api offers material in /var/lib/confluent/private to nodes that authenticate using their node api key.
 For example, confluent uses this facility to provide the encryption key for encrypted diskless images and disk cloning.
 Custom scripts may use this facility.
-For example, assuming a profile named os-profile and wanting to provide some sort of /etc/shadow entry for an account using the private facility:
+For example, if wanting to provide some sort of /etc/shadow entry for an account using the private facility:
-- Place hash of password in private file: `echo '$5$ssdUjvVexCw50Nvc$5uQMDLlikaiZKsTt4.8Xmlmr/O7qNXTrlBgnc20CQb7' > /var/lib/confluent/private/os/profilename/pending/someaccount.passwd'
+- Place hash of password in private file (substituting [os-profile] for the os profile that you specify in `nodedeploy`): `echo '$5$ssdUjvVexCw50Nvc$5uQMDLlikaiZKsTt4.8Xmlmr/O7qNXTrlBgnc20CQb7' > /var/lib/confluent/private/os/[profilename]/pending/someaccount.passwd'
 - When in place, the client may access it either full time if diskless or prior to the conclusion of post by doing:
 ```
 # python3 /opt/confluent/bin/apiclient /confluent-api/self/profileprivate/pending/someaccount.passwd > /tmp/mylocalfile